Blendify/blender-manual/blender_docs/manual/physics/collision.rst

 .. figure:: /images/UM_PART_XIII_KST_PI10.jpg

-   Image 2: Deflected Particles.
+   Deflected Particles

 Here is a *Meta* object, dupliverted to a particle system emitting downwards, and deflected by a mesh cube:

 Hints